iterative/dvc.org/content/blog/2022-04-15-training-and-saving-models-on-a-dedicated-runner-part-2.md

 and to
 [use a service account](https://dvc.org/doc/user-guide/setup-google-drive-remote#using-service-accounts).
-If you don't use a service account, your runner will get stuck on a log-in screen.
+If you don't use a service account, your runner will get stuck on a log-in screen (which you cannot access because).

+# Export the model to a DVC remote

-Once you have set up the storage remote and added the `GDRIVE_CREDENTIALS_DATA` as a GitHub secret, you can use the workflow below.
-In this scenario, we train the model in the same way as above, but we push it to the DVC remote.
+Now that we have set up the remote and added the `GDRIVE_CREDENTIALS_DATA` as a GitHub secret, we can use the workflow below.
+In this scenario, we train the model in the same way as in part 1, but we push it to the DVC remote.
 A reference to the location of this file is added to the GitHub repository (`model/random_forest.joblib.dvc`).
 The model itself is added to `.gitignore` and not pushed to the repository.